 - 1. American Indian Law

 - 2. Tribal Law

 - 3. At least two of the following:

 - a.
 Family Law

 - b.
 Environmental Law (offered occasionally)

 - c.
 Oil and Gas Law

 - d.
 Indian Gaming Law (offered occasionally)

 - e.
 Administrative Law

 - f.
 Nonprofit organizations

 - g.
 Public Health Law (either as a seminar or as a course)

 - h.
 Any other elective course with significant American Indian law content approved by the program director, including elective courses previously listed for this certificate but no longer offered.

 - 4. Satisfaction of the student's upper-class writing requirement through one of the following seminar courses or competition:

 - a.
 Law and Anthropology

 - b.
 Native American Economic Development

 - c.
 NALSA Moot Court Competition

 - d.
-Seminar approved by the program director - 5.
-Either one of the following clinical or externship courses: - a.
-American Indian Wills Clinic - b.
+Seminar approved by the program director

+- 5. Either one of the following clinical or externship courses:

+- a.
+American Indian Wills Clinic

+- b.
 Native American Externship

-The program director for this certificate is Professor Steven Foster.
+Professor Steven Foster is the program director for this certificate.

-CERTIFICATE IN COMMERCIAL LAW
+CERTIFICATE IN BUSINESS LAW

-A student shall receive a Certificate in Financial Services and Commercial Law upon completion of all requirements for the Juris Doctor degree, submission of an Intent to Pursue a Certificate form, and completion of the following requirements:
+A student shall receive a Certificate in Business Law upon completion of all requirements for the Juris Doctor degree, submission of an Intent to Pursue a Certificate form, and completion of the following requirements:

 - 1. Completion, with a B- cumulative average, of

 - a.
 All of the following courses:

 - i.
 Agency & Unincorporated Business Associations

 - ii.
-Consumer Bankruptcy
+Corporations

 - iii.
-Corporations
+Law of Sales

 - iv.
-Sales and Leases
+Secured Transactions, and

-- v.
-Secured Transactions

 - b.
-Two One of the following courses:
+Two of the following courses:

+- i.
+Antitrust

+- ii.
 Commercial Paper

+- iii.
+Consumer Bankruptcy

+- iv.
 Corporate Finance & Regulation

+- v.
 Financing the Start-Up

+- vi.
+Income Tax

+- vii.
 International Business Transactions

+- viii.
+Mergers & Acquisitions

+- ix.
 Securities Regulation

+- x.
 Taxation of Business Entities

+- xi.
+Any other elective course with significant business law content approved by the program director.

-Note: While some of these courses are required for all students, the certificate requires that those courses be counted toward the certificate's requirement of a B- average.
+Note: While some of these courses are required for all students, the certificate requires that those courses be included in the certificate's requirement of a B-average.

-- 2. Satisfaction of the upper-class writing requirement by means of a publishable paper (either a seminar paper, directed research paper, or law review note, but not a supervised paper) on a topic in commercial law, as approved by the program director. - 3, Satisfaction of the clinic or externship requirement with a commercial law practice, as approved by the program director.
+- 2. Satisfaction of the upper-class writing requirement by means of a publishable paper (either a seminar paper, directed research paper, or law review note, but not a supervised paper) on a topic in business law, as approved by the program director. - 3.
+Satisfaction of the clinic or externship requirement with the Corporate Counsel Externship or the Collaborative entrepreneurship clinic.
+This requirement may be satisfied by another externship with the permission of the program director.